mania7539/articles/_posts/2017-11-16-setup-an-environment-for-learning-javascript-with-react-js.md

 import './App.css';

 class App extends Component {

-  learn(field, event) {
+  // add a custom function: 'learn' or you can use any other name you want, just remember to update the function name used in onChange property of <input> tag in the render function below. learn(field, event) {
     // if you don't pass value to field, it will be 'undefined',
     // but if you don't pass value to 'event', it will still be there